TattlingJam4231/weapon-rebalances/README.md

    - Tier 2
      - Rattlesnake
        - ammo pickup decreased from 2.7/4.05 to 1.35/2.7
+       - rate of fire increased from 60 to 80

      - Repeater
        - ammo pickup decreased from 3.04/4.56 to 1.35/2.7
+       - rate of fire increased from 86 to 106

+     - R700
+       - ammo pickup decreased from 2.7/4.05 to 1.35/2.7
+       - rate of fire increased from 75 to 95

 ### SMGs:
    Tier 3: 100